-As mentioned above for nurses thinking about retirement, one of the first places to start with is figuring out when you want to retire.
+As mentioned above, for nurses thinking about retirement, one of the first places to start is figuring out when you want to retire.

 That might not make sense, so let me explain.

-When asked, many Americans said they would like to retire by age 50-55 (source).
-With the FIRE (Financial Independence Retire Early) movement, many Americans are wanting to retire even earlier.
+When asked, many Americans said they would like to retire by age 50-55.
+With the FIRE (Financial Independence Retire Early) movement, many Americans want to retire even earlier.